sathiyarajk/sampleTodoApp/README.md

 - Ability to schedule more than 64 local notifications
 - Schedule flexible notifications (upcoming)

-## Installation

-Just copy `ABNScheduler.swift` to your project and you're ready to go.

 ## Usage
 ### Scheduling a Notification